 An entity, in search and AI terms, is a distinctly defined thing — a person, organization, product, concept, or place — that exists as a node in a knowledge graph.
 Google’s Knowledge Graph contains billions of entities.
 Wikipedia and Wikidata define millions more.
 AI language models are trained on these knowledge bases and develop internal representations of entities.

 When ChatGPT, Gemini, or Perplexity generates a response, it draws on its understanding of entities and their relationships.
 If your brand exists as a well-defined entity with clear attributes, relationships, and authority signals, AI models can confidently reference it.
 If your brand is ambiguous, poorly defined, or absent from knowledge bases, models will default to competitors with stronger entity profiles.
+For a deeper dive, explore our guide on GEO Financial Services.

 Entity authority is not the same as domain authority.
-You can have a DA 80 website and still have weak entity authority if your brand isn’t recognized in knowledge graphs, doesn’t have consistent representation across the web, and lacks the structured data that helps AI systems understand who you are and what you do.
+You can have a DA 80 website and still have weak entity authority if your brand isn’.
+T recognized in knowledge graphs, doesn’t have consistent representation across the web, and lacks the structured data that helps ai systems understand who you are and what you do.

 Building entity authority is foundational work.
 It’s not glamorous, and the results aren’t immediate.
 But every successful GEO campaign I’ve run started with entity optimization.
 It’s the infrastructure that everything else is built on.